bgstack15/mirror/usr/share/mirror/docs/README.txt

 ## Steps to take before using mirror for the first time
 Configure these files:
 /etc/mirror/mirror.conf
-/etc/httpd/sites/mirror.conf
+/etc/httpd/conf.d/mirror.conf
 /usr/share/mirror/inc/rsync

 Select a storage directory.
-This one is preconfigured for /srv/science/smith122/repo
+This one is preconfigured for /mnt/public/www/smith122/repo

+Generate a GPG key and modify update-smith122deb.sh to use it.

 ## Scripts to run
 The files called by mirror-master are the ones that actually do the source and target selection and file operations.
 By default they are located in /etc/mirror/scripts/